davidjosephhayes/spotticker/README.md

     $ git clone https://github.com/davidjosephhayes/spotticker

 <h3>Disable Pi screen from going to blank</h3>
-My work around is done by installing the X Window System and then updating a file that affects the environment.
+My work around involves installing the X Window System and then updating a file that affects the environment.

     $ sudo apt-get install x11-xserver-utils install